nimraahmed/user-auth-with-passport/README.md

 ## About this repo

 The purpose of this repo is to explore two passport strategies: Passport Local & Passport JWT.
-To fully understand JWT, it's important to get a good understanding of cryptography (implemented & explained in the cryptography directory).
+To fully understand JWT, it's important to get a good understanding of cryptography (implemented & explained in the cryptography directory) & the role it plays in the JWT signature.

 ## A few important notes